 If you’ve got experience in hospitality, or love working in an environment with lots of guest interaction then you’ll excel in this role.

-As a cocktail maker, you play a very important role in the restaurant.
+As a cocktail maker/mixologist, you’ll play a very important role in the restaurant.
 You’ll be preparing and serving drinks to customers whilst ensuring all of your guest interactions are positive and friendly.